pratyushmohit/code-forge-agent/README.md

 ---

+## Production-Informed Safety Design

+Most demo projects implement none of this.
+The goal here was to build the right way from the start, even at personal scale.
+These features aren't compliance checkboxes — they're good engineering.
+Informed by real enterprise standards for agentic AI and MCP security, and by company SOPs I've worked with firsthand.

+### Autonomy Tiers

+Not all AWS operations carry the same risk.
+The agent operates in two modes:

+- **Read operations** execute automatically. `describe`, `list`, `get` — no confirmation needed, no blast radius.
+- **Write and destructive operations** surface an explicit plan before anything runs.
+The agent shows what it intends to do and why, and waits for confirmation before Monty executes.

+This maps to a real principle from enterprise agentic AI standards: execution permissions must be determined by policy, not by model instructions.
+The autonomy tier is set at deploy time.
+The LLM cannot promote itself to write access at runtime.

+### Dry-Run Preview

+For AWS operations that support it (EC2, CloudFormation, IAM, and others), the agent executes in `DryRun=True` mode first.
+The agent presents the preview result — what would have happened — and waits for human approval before the live call goes through.

+For high-impact or irreversible operations, this is not optional.
+You do not let an agent delete infrastructure without showing you exactly what it is about to delete.

+### Output Redaction

+Boto3 responses are verbose.
+They can surface account IDs, ARNs, environment variables, user data fields, and — if something is misconfigured upstream — plaintext credentials.
+None of that should enter LLM context raw.

+Before any Monty output reaches the agent's reasoning loop or gets written to logs, it passes through a redaction layer that scrubs known sensitive patterns.
+The LLM reasons about clean, minimized data — not raw API payloads.

+### Structured Audit Log

+Every execution writes an append-only record:
+- Timestamp
+- User-initiated query
+- Generated code (what the agent wrote)
+- Boto3 operations invoked
+- Outcome (success / error / blocked)

+This is not for compliance.
+It is for understanding what your agent actually did, being able to reconstruct any session, and catching drift in agent behavior over time.

+### Kill Switch

+A single environment variable or config flag drops the agent to read-only mode instantly — no redeployment, no downtime.
+Write operations are blocked at the policy layer.
+The agent continues to answer read queries.

+If something goes wrong, you want to be able to contain it in seconds, not minutes.

+### Bounded Execution

+The LangGraph ReAct loop has a hard ceiling on steps and a timeout per execution.
+An agent that loops indefinitely trying to self-correct a broken plan is not a feature — it is a runaway process consuming AWS API quota and potentially making repeated failed attempts at a destructive operation.

+---

 ## Architectural Vision: Why MCP Servers Are the Right Scaling Boundary

 This project intentionally scopes to AWS + Boto3.
 But the architecture is designed